 Alternatively you can order online via the link at the top of this page.
 New users are required to complete a simple registration.

 Allow 2 working days for your prescription to be processed.

 Please also note:

 - It is Practice policy not to issue more than one month’s medication at a time.

 - If you no longer take medication that appears on your slip, please advise the doctor when you next see him/her.

 - If you have more than one item on repeat prescription, please try to order all your medication at the same time.

-For our non-dispensing patients, we routinely send all prescriptions to Boots Pharmacy in Crickhowell (or for Gilwern surgery patients to Williams the Chemist) but alternative arrangements can be made either to collect from your usual surgery or, if you send a S.A.E., we will send it to your home.
+For our non-dispensing patients, we routinely send all prescriptions to Boots Pharmacy in Crickhowell (or for Gilwern surgery patients to Williams the Chemist) but alternative arrangements can be made on request.
+Please ask at the dispensary for more information.

 For our dispensing patients, your medication will be available for collection from the Dispensary or, if you live in Llangynidr and surrounding area and have signed up to our delivery service, your medication can be collected from the Walnut Tree Stores.

 Patients on repeat medication will be asked to see a doctor, nurse practitioner or practice nurse at least once a year to review these regular medications and notification should appear on your repeat slip.
 Please ensure that you book an appropriate appointment to avoid unnecessary delays to further prescriptions.